Glen Burnie station

-Glen Burnie station (formerly Cromwell / Glen Burnie) is a Baltimore Light Rail station in Glen Burnie, Maryland.
+Glen Burnie station (formerly Cromwell/Glen Burnie station) is a Baltimore Light RailLink station in Glen Burnie, Maryland.
 It is one of the system's two southern terminals, and one of two stations in Glen Burnie.
-Trains depart Glen Burnie bound for Timonium station (during peak commuting hours on weekdays) or Hunt Valley station (at all other times).
+Trains depart Glen Burnie bound for Fairgrounds station (during peak commuting hours on weekdays) or Hunt Valley station (at all other times).
 Unlike the nearby Ferndale station, there are currently 795 free parking spaces and connections can be made to MTA Maryland's Route 14 bus from here.
 South of the station, the lines terminate on an embankment on the northwest corner of Maryland Route 648 and Maryland Route 176 to the east of Interstate 97, and the right of way is replaced by the Baltimore and Annapolis Rail Trail.

 Station layout

 Nearby attractions

 Being the southernmost Light Rail stop, Glen Burnie Station provides access to numerous points of interests throughout northern Anne Arundel County.
 The Baltimore & Annapolis Trail provides a direct cycling link (13.3 miles) from the station to Maryland's capital, Annapolis.
 Nearby attractions include: